Backward compatibility with < 3.1

 There are many ways of configuring the exception status code we recommend reading the guides on how to use an Error Provider or create an Error Resource.

-1. we look at exception_to_status and take one if there’s a match
+1. We look at exception_to_status and take one if there’s a match

 2. If your exception is a Symfony\Component\HttpKernel\Exception\HttpExceptionInterface we get its status.